May 20, 2023 City Council Minutes

 It was moved by Prebeg and seconded by Buria the consent agenda be approved as follows:

-- Approve the minutes of the January 17, 2023 regular meeting as submitted.
+- Approve the minutes of the December 18, 2023, regular meeting.

 - That the communications be accepted and placed on file and those requiring further action by the City Council be acted upon during their proper sequence on the agenda.